 Lynne Ramsay – We Need to Talk About Kevin

 The film listed above says it all.
 Star Tilda Swinton has never been better and by taking the story of a Columbine like killing spree and turning it into a serious psychological horror story, the fascinating filmmaker behind Ratcatcher reinvents the genre with visual panache and emotional splash.

 If influence was an indicator of Academy acknowledgement, Snyder would already have a trophy for turning the zombie shuffle into a World War Z style sprint.
 But then there is his overly choreographed slo-mo action setpieces, moments which seemingly inspire others to raise the frame rate and dial up the detail.
 Besides, Watchmen is sensational.

 Lina Wertmuller – Seven Beauties or Swept Away

 Before Kathryn Bigelow finally broke through the gender barrier, this was the sole female filmmaker nominated by the Academy.
 Her collaborations with Giancarlo Giannini stand as some of the best filmmaking of the last century.
 As one of the few artists who doesn’t compromise, philosophically or professionally, Wertmuller remains a true pioneer.

 Talk about influential.
-The action film was lagging behind other revamped genres when Woo stepped in and showed everyone what you could do with some under-cranking, a lot of slow motion, and an unswerving devotion to loyalty, duty, and honor.
-While he couldn't really translate his ideas into a Hollywood style film, he's still an award worthy artist.
+The action film was lagging behind other revamped genres when Woo stepped in and showed everyone what you could do with some under-cranking, a lot of slow motion, and unswerving devotion to loyalty, duty, and honor.
+While he couldn’t really translate his ideas into a Hollywood style film, he’s still an award-worthy artist.